just-noticeable/damroo/hidden-organized-crimes-within-the-healthcare-and-pharmaceutical-industry.md

 <td>
 <p>"The boat" is already sinking, <br />
 in the middle of the ocean, <br />
-while having been surrounded by sharks, <br />
+having been surrounded by sharks, <br />
 with its rudder and mast broken, <br />
-with gaping holes in its hull, <br />
+also with gaping holes in its hull, <br />
-and also, without any oars. </p>
+upon being stranded without any oars. </p>

 <p>Though we are still together, <br />
 in this boat called Telangana, <br />